cbyrohl/scida/docs/tutorial/observations.md

 Here, we choose the [GAIA data release 3](https://www.cosmos.esa.int/web/gaia/dr3) as an example.
 The dataset is obtained in HDF5 format as used at ITA Heidelberg.
 We intentionally select a small subset of the data to work with.
-Choosing a subset means that the data size in the snapshot is small and easy to work with.
+Choosing a subset means that the data size is small and easy to work with.
 We demonstrate how to work with larger data sets at a later stage.

 First, we load the dataset using the convenience function `load()` that will determine the appropriate dataset class for us: